WTF are superfoods, anyway?

 It’s easy, it’s exotic, it’s super-healthy.
 It appeals to the lazy bugger in every health conscious consumer.

-Pick any one superfood found on the shelves of your health food store and you won’t have to look closely to come face to face with beautifully presented charts and other suspiciously simplified research explaining why its ORAC count far exceeds that of anything else in the world.
-In fact try to google a non-biased ORAC scale and you’ll have a hard time getting past the boisterous claims of research teams touting their particular superfood, each with a greater concentration of antioxidants or sea minerals than the next, each harder to find and more isolated to a Himalayan mountain or Mayan cave than any other in the world.
+Pick any one superfood found on the shelves of your health food store and you won’t have to look closely to come face to face with beautifully presented charts and other suspiciously simplified research explaining why its ORAC count (a measure of antioxidant capacity) far exceeds that of anything else in the world.

 Rarity breeds desire

-You don’t need to refinance your house in order to stay healthy and maintain an excellent immune system.
-Wherever you are in the world, you can find naturally occurring, seasonal and inexpensive superfoods that pack as much if not more of a nutritional punch as your $130/kg maca powder, can be found in your own backyard or within 200km, and often taste a shit load better.
+You don’t need to refinance your house in order to boost your health.
+Wherever you are in the world, you can find naturally occurring, seasonal and inexpensive superfoods that pack as much if not more of a nutritional punch as your $60/kg maca powder, can be found in your own backyard or within 200km, and often taste a shit load better.

-I’m in southern Thailand at the moment and have re-discovered some amazing superfoods.
+I’m in southern Thailand at the moment (edit: at least I was in 2012 when this article was first written) and have re-discovered some amazing superfoods.
 Some of these are often just discarded into the compost or bin and require no extra searching on your part.